bagherilab/carcade_mapping_design_space/README.md

 Supporting code for the article:

 > AN Prybutok, JS Yu, JN Leonard\*, and N Bagheri\*.
 (2022).
-Mapping CAR T-cell design space using agent-based models. *Frontiers in Molecular Biosciences.* \*co-corresponding authorship.
+Mapping CAR T-cell design space using agent-based models. *Frontiers in Molecular Biosciences.* 9:849363. doi: 10.3389/fmolb.2022.849363 \*co-corresponding authorship.

 ## Summary of README contents